Related publications

 Care home fees: Property disregards and deferred payments

 If you’re moving into a care home, you might be wondering whether you’ll need to sell your home to pay for your care.
-This is sometimes the best option, but other options could be available, depending on your circumstances.
+This is sometimes the best option, but there may be other options, depending on your circumstances.

-If the council agrees that you need to move into a care home, you’ll usually have a financial assessment.
-This looks at your income (such as pensions or benefits) and capital (such as savings or property) to work out how much the council will pay toward your care home fees.
+If the council agree that you need to move into a care home, you’ll usually have a financial assessment.
+This looks at your income (such as pensions or benefits) and capital (such as savings or property) to work out how much the council will pay towards your care home fees.

 The financial assessment is different depending on where you live.
 For example, in Scotland, personal and nursing care is free if you qualify for council support.
-This means that not all of your care home fees are included when the council works out what you need to pay.
-Depending on your finances, you may still need to pay towards the accommodation costs included in your care home fees.
+This means that when the council work out what you need to pay, they will not include all your care home fees.
+But you may still need to pay towards the accommodation costs included in your fees.

-In England and Wales, all of your care fees are included when the council carries out your financial assessment.
+In England and Wales, the council include all your care fees in your financial assessment.

-In each nation, the amount of capital and income that you are allowed to keep when paying towards your care is slightly different.
+In each nation, the amount of capital and income that you are allowed to keep is slightly different.
 See our page Paying for care in a care home for more information.

-If you move into a care home permanently, the council must not include your home's value in your financial assessment for the first 12 weeks after you move in.
-This is to give you time to sell your property or arrange other options, like a deferred payment agreement.
+If you move into a care home permanently, the council must not include your home's value in your financial assessment for the first 12 weeks.
+This is to give you time to sell your property or arrange another option, like a deferred payment agreement.

 During those 12 weeks, you may be able to get help from the council to pay for your care in the care home.
 Depending on your income and other capital, you may still have to contribute some of your own money towards your care home fees.